-Most lunar meteorites and some others types of meteorites are breccias – rocks made from fragments of older rocks that have been broken apart and glued back together by impacts of older meteorites.
-The rock fragments, especially the larger ones, are called clasts.
+Most lunar and some other types of meteorites are breccias – rocks made from fragments of older rocks that have been broken apart and glued back together by impacts on the parent body (asteroid, Moon) of older meteorites.
+The fragments are called clasts.
+Impact breccias typically contain both small mineral clasts and larger lithic clasts, that is, fragments of rock consisting of several to many mineral grains.

 Some characteristics to look for